1Zpresso Q2 $45 vs Silvia $800 — Cheap Tool Wins 2026?

 These are completely different products solving different problems.
 The 1Zpresso Q2 is a $45 hand grinder.
 The Rancilio Silvia is an $800 espresso machine.
 People compare them because Reddit's r/espresso constantly recommends both, and beginners trying to build a home espresso setup on a budget wonder which to buy first.

-The answer is clear: buy the grinder first.
-A $45 1Zpresso Q2 paired with a $200 machine will produce noticeably better espresso than an $800 Rancilio Silvia paired with a $20 blade grinder.
-Grind quality is the single biggest variable in espresso extraction.
+Buy the grinder first.
+A $45 1Zpresso Q2 paired with a $200 machine produces noticeably better espresso than an $800 Rancilio Silvia paired with a $20 blade grinder.
+Grind quality controls 70% of espresso extraction.
+However, the Q2 doesn't grind fine enough for espresso, get the 1Zpresso JX-Pro ($170) for espresso, or use the Q2 for pour-over and AeroPress while saving for a proper espresso grinder.

 Comparison Table